UCLComputerScience/COMP0016_2020_21_Team19/site/content/testing.md

 Integration testing is extremely important to us given it simulates the interaction between all of the subcomponents of our app, and the way that the user eventually interacts with it.

 The latter realisation led to our strategic decision to steer clear of traditional integration testing suites such as [selenium](https://pypi.org/project/selenium/) which requires dependency and subcomponent mocking, and typically involves testing individual isolated components of the web application.
-Instead, **we opted to use end to end testing** tool [cypress](https://www.cypress.io/) which we believe to be a much more valuable form of testing given that it **provides the most accurate emulation of how a user will interact with the app**.
+Instead, **we opted to use end to end testing** tool [cypress](https://www.cypress.io/) which we believe to be a much more valuable form of testing given that it **provides the most accurate emulation of how a user will interact with the app** (Guijarro, 2021).

 Cypress also had the benefit of being **completely automated**, which allowed us to integrate our end to end tests into our CI/CD workflow.
 It also enabled us to run the same suite on different browsers - enabling us to identify compatibility issues on the fly (saving an immense amount of time debugging).